pvi-axelor/Trying-out-gradle/gradle-custom-build/README.md

 This dir structure wasn't generated using gradle basic, it was manually build.

-It simply contains two files:
+It simply contains three files:

 > src
 >> main